 The second option available is to move away from using a polyurethane system.
 This will involve finding an alternative adhesive that matches the requirements but doesn’t contain more than 0.1% of diisocyanates.

 Again, there are advantages and disadvantages to this option.

 The main advantage to changing adhesives is you remove the need to train your staff on how to handle diisocyanates.

 You will also be able to look at improving your processes.
-Structural polyurethane adhesives are considered outdated.
-You will be able to find a newer adhesive technology with increased performance.
+Some consider structural polyurethane adhesives to be outdated.
+There are newer adhesive technologies available with increased performance.

 A lot of the time, companies are only using polyurethane adhesives because they have been specified and used for years.

 When they look at changing away from polyurethane adhesives, companies find they can vastly improve their production processes with newer and improved adhesives.